-I’ve had the opportunity to help teach two field courses which provided upper year student’s with vital hands-on experience, the chance to develop field skills, and exposure to current research in the fields of ecology and conservation biology.
+I’ve had the opportunity to co-develop and co-teach two field courses which provided upper year undergraduate student’s with hands-on experience, the chance to develop field skills, and exposure to current research in the fields of ecology and conservation biology.

 Wetland biodiversity: coastal marshes to vernal pools (2017)